NPKI Butterfly Strategy

 NPKI thesis for this butterfly

-The market-implied 1-standard-deviation range for NPKI extends from approximately $12.30 on the downside to $19.58 on the upside.
+The market-implied 1-standard-deviation range for NPKI extends from approximately $11.72 on the downside to $16.74 on the upside.
 A NPKI long call butterfly is a pinning play: it pays maximum at the middle strike if NPKI settles there at expiration, with the wing legs capping both the cost and the maximum loss to the net debit.
-Current NPKI IV rank near 33.22% is mid-range against its 1-year distribution, so the IV signal is neutral; the butterfly thesis on NPKI should anchor more to the directional view and the expected-move geometry.
-As a Energy name, NPKI options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to NPKI-specific events.
+Current NPKI IV rank near 22.08% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on NPKI at 61.50%.
+As a Basic Materials name, NPKI options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to NPKI-specific events.

 Frequently asked questions

-A butterfly on NPKI is the butterfly strategy applied to NPKI (stock).
+- A butterfly on NPKI is the butterfly strategy applied to NPKI (stock).
 The strategy is structurally neutral / pin (limited-risk, limited-reward): A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.
-With NPKI stock trading near $15.94, the strikes shown on this page are snapped to the nearest listed NPKI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With NPKI stock at $14.23 on the most recent close, the strikes shown on this page are snapped to the nearest listed NPKI chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the NPKI butterfly priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the NPKI butterfly priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current NPKI market-implied 1-standard-deviation expected move is approximately 22.85%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The NPKI market-implied 1-standard-deviation expected move in the same options snapshot is approximately 17.63%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.